amyth-singh/justplay-events-pipeline-development/README.md

-# Part 1 - Pipeline
+# Part 1 - Event-Driven Architecture Pipeline

 #### Resource and Background :
 Retrieve the math performance dataset from [DataSet](https://archive.ics.uci.edu/dataset/320/student+performance).
 The metadata is available in the 'student.txt' file.